FAQ

 If I complete an application, will I automatically be accepted?

-No. Our team carefully reviews each application to determine whether or not an application will be accepted.
+No. Our team carefully reviews each application to determine whether or not the applicant meets our eligibility criteria.
 You and your referring health care provider will be contacted once we have made a decision regarding your specific case.

 How will I know your decision?